Gardening on a Budget

 Some plants and bulbs are longer lasting in our British growing conditions than others.
 If you have a limited budget to purchase spring bulbs and you’re just as fond of daffodils as tulips, I would recommend growing daffodils and forgetting tulips.
 The glamorous, large flowered tulips are not reliable at re-flowering, whereas daffodil bulbs can outlive us humans if grown well.
 The smaller, species tulips are more reliable at re-flowering, so choose these varieties over the larger bedding types if you’re planting tulips.

-If you’re considering planting daffodils, you may be interested in the results of my 2017 Scented Daffodil Trial, in my Trial I looked for the most floriferous and most beautifully scented daffodils.
+If you’re considering planting daffodils, you might be interested in the results of my Scented Daffodil Trial.
+In this Daffodil Trial I looked for the most floriferous and most beautifully scented, longest-lasting daffodils.

 Leaf mould is a great soil conditioner, you can’t buy it in the shops, but collect leaves for free and you can make your own.
 Run a lawn mower over your collected leaves, then moisten – both the shredding and the addition of water will help to speed up the rotting process; bag them up and keep for at least a couple of years, until they are fully broken down.
 Leaf mould is a wonderful mulch, soil improver, or compost for sowing seeds.
 Pine needles take longer to break down; they make an excellent acidic leaf mould, ideal for acid loving plants requiring ericaceous compost.
 Pine needles are shed throughout the year; you could collect some this month, keep them separate from your other leaf mould.